-Boat anglers are finding trout and salmon 45 to 110 feet down in waters 80 to 230 feet deep.
-Blue and green spoons seem to work best.
-Pier anglers caught a few brown trout when casting spoons.
+Boat anglers are doing well for trout and salmon 30 to 80 feet down in 80 to 160 feet of water with orange or green spoons and red or purple meat rigs.
+Pier anglers using live bait have caught a few chinook or brown trout.

 Boats have been catching salmon and trout in 60 to 160 feet.
 Most are using orange, green or yellow spoons in the top 70 feet.
 Pier anglers are catching a few brown trout on spoons and live bait.